DeeNewcum/Perl-Tidy-Guarantee/README.md

 ## What does PPI say?

-Perl::Tidy doesn't do the parsing of Perl code on its own, as this is a [very difficult problem](https://everything2.com/title/Only+perl+can+parse+Perl).
+Perl::Tidy doesn't do the parsing of Perl code on its own, as this is a [VERY difficult problem](https://metacpan.org/pod/PPI#Background).
 Instead, it relies on [PPI](https://metacpan.org/pod/PPI) to do the parsing for it.
+PPI is the recognized leader in parsing Perl code, outside of the Perl interpreter itself.

 [PPI::Tokenizer](https://metacpan.org/pod/PPI%3A%3ATokenizer) says "The Tokenizer uses an immense amount of heuristics, guessing and cruft …
 It is by far the most complex and twisty piece of perl I've ever written that is actually still